 Services are free of charge to uninsured or under-insured residents with Medicaid or Medicare.

 Some of the features of include: Three dental chairs, an X-ray machine, a kitchen, microwave, bathroom and sterilization area.
-Dentists will serve patients who need fillings, extractions and dental cleanings.
+Dentists will serve patients who need fillings, dentures, extractions and dental cleanings.
+You can click here to learn about cosmetic dentures.

 Settle said the idea stemmed from the June 2016 flood.